PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 public API, CLI, artifact, dependency, pass order, nested-context, diagnostics, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The final two unconsolidated orchestration contexts are characterized without production changes and without conflating their different contracts.
+QLinear's model-only context drives five invocations and a common `ModelIRPassContext` is a behaviorally identical input whose LayoutState and diagnostics remain inert.
+The SINet terminal context retains its ModelIR/LayoutState pair, exact pre-add/ resize callback identity, argument-free callback invocation, and three-pass order.
+Both lowerer constructors and both lowerer-independent modules are frozen.

+The 6 focused contracts, 323-test related orchestration/context/architecture
+set, 31 pass-efficiency tests, and all 11 TensorFlow-import-blocked tests pass.
+Focused formatting, lint, Python compilation, and whitespace checks pass.
+No production source, real-model conversion, or broad corpus suite changed or ran.
+No public API, CLI, artifact, dependency, pass order, callback, diagnostics, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.